aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/txt-to-bmp/_index.md

 {{% blocks/products/pf/agp/content h2="Save TXT to BMP in Java Online for Free" %}}

-The following example demonstrates how to convert TXT to BMP document format in Java.
+The following example demonstrates how to convert TXT to BMP in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert TXT file into BMP format.
+Follow the easy steps to convert TXT to BMP.
 Upload your TXT file, then simply save it as BMP file.
 For both TXT reading and BMP writing you can use fully qualified filenames.
 The output BMP content and formatting will be identical to the original TXT document.

 {{% /blocks/products/pf/agp/text %}}